Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

 It started with that first Little Caesars restaurant in Garden City, a working-class suburb west of Detroit.
 A food service distribution company soon followed to supply ingredients and other products for the growing number of restaurants.
 Blue Line Foodservice grew into one of the largest program account food service distribution companies in the U.S.

 Ilitch Holdings Inc. was established in 1999 to manage the family's interests in food, sports and entertainment, and the company remained family focused.
-His son, Christopher, was president and CEO, while his wife, Marian, was vice chairwoman as well as sole owner of MotorCity Casino, one of Detroit's three casinos.
+His son, Christopher, is president and CEO, while his wife, Marian, was vice chairwoman as well as sole owner of MotorCity Casino Hotel, one of Detroit's three casinos.

 Ilitch broke into sports ownership in 1982, when he paid a reported $8 million for the struggling Red Wings.
 Once a National Hockey League powerhouse, the team had bottomed out to mediocrity, but it began winning again under Ilitch.
 The Red Wings took home the Stanley Cup in 1997, 1998, 2002 and 2008.